SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 Everytime we add a subnet to our VPC, it will be associated with our default Network ACL.
 In fact, it *must* be associated with a network ACL - if you don't explicitly associate a subnet with a netowrk ACL, the subnet will be automatically associated with the default network ACL.

 Note, we can associate a subnet with a new NACL, but *a subnet itself can only be associated with one network ACL at a given time*.
 Network ACLs can have multiple subnets on them, however.
+* When you associate a network ACL with a subnet, the previous association is removed.

 The Default NACL has Inbound Rules.
 Each rule is incremented by 100. (see more below).